The 4 Levels Of Strategy: The Difference & How To Apply Them

 This level of strategy designs the approach for the different functional areas or departments—we’ve already given you a little spoiler with the previous image of the bank strategy levels example.
 These functions can include the marketing department, finance, supply chain, manufacturing, human resources, and more.

-The primary objective of functional strategy is to align the activities and efforts of these individual departments with the broader goals and objectives set at higher strategic levels, such as business and corporate strategy.
+The primary objective of functional strategy is to align the activities and efforts of these individual departments with the broader goals and strategic objectives set at higher levels, such as corporate and business strategy.

-Functional strategy deals with a fairly narrow focus.
+Functional strategies have a fairly narrow focus.
 They are designed to address the unique challenges and opportunities within each functional area.

-Your marketing strategy, finance, IT, and other departments all have goals and responsibilities to deliver.
-Having a visible functional level of strategy that aligns back to the overall corporate strategy will increase the chances of success.
+Your finance strategy, marketing strategy, human resource strategy, etc., all have goals and responsibilities to deliver.
+Having a visible functional level of strategy that aligns with the overarching corporate strategy will increase the chances of success.

 These strategies involve resource allocation, measurable goals, and a focus on continuous improvement, all within the context of individual functions.